montagejs/montagejs.org/docs/extending-components.md

 There are three options to extend a component’s template:

-1. If the extended component doesn’t wish to introduce changes in the template, the component can set its `templateModuleId` property to point to the parent module’s template.
+* Set the `templateModuleId` property to point to the parent module's template; use this option if the extended component doesn't introduce changes in the template.
-2. Create a new template that will completely redefine the markup of the component with no relation to the original template.
+* Create a new template that will completely redefine the markup of the component with no relation to the original template.
-3. Set the `extends` property of the template that points to the template to be imported and where.
-This is similar to the “decorator” pattern of the proposed [Web Components](http://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#decorator-section) feature.
+* Set the `extends` property of the template that points to the template to be imported and where.
+This is similar to the "decorator" pattern of the proposed [Web Components](http://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#decorator-section) feature.
 This approach is useful when the component needs to add additional CSS data, or reuse the original markup.
 The template object will be accessible through the `template` label of the serialization.

 ## Examples
-### Extending the Toggle component only changing its markup
+### Extending the Toggle component changing its markup only

 ```js
 //my-toggle.js